In Which Exploring Becomes a Full-Time Occupation

 The second day brought about the Event she had been anticipating.
 With a plan already in place, Lara tapped the details into her memory with her right hand and finished cleaning while she could.
 It wouldn’t do to leave the assigned task undone as so many others clearly had.
 She finished with plenty of time to gather the items she needed to prove her point the next day.

-Megan is an avid reader trying her hand at writing.
-So far she has a plot, characters she talks to more than real people, and a fantasy world that includes dragons.
+Megan is a rabid reader trying her hand at writing.
+So far she has a couple books out, characters she talks to more than real people, and several plots that frequently include dragons.
 She also tends to laugh at her own jokes.
 All in all, not a bad start.